Model Management

 - OpenRouter — multi-model proxy with credit tracking

-- LiteLLM — catch-all proxy
+- LiteLLM — catch-all proxy (optional, only if configured)

 Topic Routing